Annapurna Base Camp Trek - 10 Days

 What's Included

-• 02-night twin sharing 3-Star accommodation in Kathmandu, And 3-Star Hotel in Pokhara; Breakfast included.
-(A single room can be arranged upon payment of an extra price of USD 60 per night).
+• 02-night twin sharing 3-star accommodation in Kathmandu and 3-star hotel in Pokhara; breakfast included.
+(A single room can be arranged upon payment of an extra price of USD 50 per night).

-• Standard Guest House accommodation while trekking time on a twin-sharing basis.
+• Standard guest house accommodation while trekking on a twin-sharing basis.

-• Both-way transportation for Kathmandu-Pokhara-Kathmandu by Tourist Bus.
+• Two-way transportation for Kathmandu-Pokhara-Kathmandu by tourist bus.

-• Food, Accommodation, salary, insurance, and equipment are for all staff.
+• Food, accommodation, salary, insurance, and equipment are provided for all staff.

 • Annapurna Conservation Area Permits and TIMS for trekking.